Last Updated on

-Give our Grapefruit Smoked Salt London Mule a try and help chase those cold dark winter nights away with some fresh citrus and smoke!
+Give our Grapefruit Smoked Salt London Mule a try and help chase those cold dark winter nights away!
 Interested in some other mules?
 Check out some of our other great variations here!
-Cheers!

-- 3.5 oz fresh squeezed strained Grapefruit juice
+- 3.5 oz freshly squeezed grapefruit juice, strained

 - 4-5 oz ginger beer